define-private-public/stb_image-Nim/README.md

 Callback Functions, ZLIB client, & stbi_image_resize
 ----------------------------------------------------

-Originally I was going to include these in the wrapper, but I decided to drop support for them.
-I wasn't sure how to go about wrapping the callback functions.
+Only the callback funtions for `stbi_image_write` are implemented.
+I'd like to thank Eduardo Bart (@edubart) for help on this.
+The ZLIB client is not exposed.
 As for `stbi_image_resize`, I felt that the scope of this wrapper should be focused on image loading and saving, not processing.

 Though if someone would like these included in the wrapper I am open to pull requests.